 This site falls under the Humid Subtropical Climate Classification (Koppen System).
-The average annual precipitation for this site from 1980 through 2010 is 55 inches.
+The average annual precipitation for this site from 1980 through 2010 is 56 inches and ranges from 53 in the north to 58 inches in the south.
 Maximum precipitation occurs in winter and spring and precipitation decreases gradually throughout the summer, except for a moderate increase in midsummer.
 Rainfall often occurs as high-intensity, convective thunderstorms during warmer periods but moderate-intensity frontal systems can produce large amounts of rainfall during winter, especially in the southern part of the area.
-Snowfall generally occurs during most years.
-However, accumulations are generally less than 12 inches and melt within 3 to 5 days.
-Occasionally, winter precipitation consists of heavy freezing rain and sleet, and the area has experienced particularly destructive ice-storm events in the past.
-The average annual temperature is 59 degrees F. The freeze-free period averages 214 days, and the frost free period averages 192 days.
+Snowfall generally occurs in the north during most years.
+However, accumulations are generally less than 12 inches and typically melt within 3 to 5 days.
+South of Memphis, winter precipitation sometimes occurs as freezing rain and sleet.
+The average annual temperature is 60 degrees F and ranges from 58 in the north to 64 degrees F in the south.
+The freeze-free period averages 222 days and ranges from 206 days in the north to 252 days in the south.
+The frost free period averages 197 days and ranges from 191 in the north to 224 days in the south.